webhost/adaptivepayments-sdk-dotnet/PayPalAdaptivePaymentsSDK/README.md

-Go to Menu --> Tools --> Library Package Manage --> Package Manager Console Select NuGet official package source from the Package source dropdown box in the Package Manager Console Go to Solution Explorer and note the existing references Enter at PM> Install-Package PayPal_Core_SDK
+Go to Menu --> Tools --> Library Package Manage --> Package Manager Console Select NuGet official package source from the Package source dropdown box in the Package Manager Console Go to Solution Explorer and note the existing references Enter at PM> Install-Package PayPalCoreSDK

 On enter key-press, the output window should display:

 Attempting to resolve dependency 'log4net (= 1.2.10)'.
 Successfully installed 'log4net 1.2.10'.
-You are downloading PayPal_Core_SDK from PayPal, the license agreement to which is available at https://github.com/paypal/sdk-core-dotnet/blob/master/LICENSE.txt.
+You are downloading PayPalCoreSDK from PayPal, the license agreement to which is available at https://github.com/paypal/sdk-core-dotnet/blob/master/LICENSE.txt.
 Check the package for additional dependencies, which may come with their own license agreement(s).
 Your use of the package and dependencies constitutes your acceptance of their license agreements.
 If you do not accept the license agreement(s), then delete the relevant components from your device.
-Successfully installed 'PayPal_Core_SDK 1.0.0'.
+Successfully installed 'PayPalCoreSDK 1.0.0'.
-Successfully added 'log4net 1.2.10' to PayPal_Core_SDK.
+Successfully added 'log4net 1.2.10' to PayPalCoreSDK.
-Successfully added 'PayPal_Core_SDK 1.0.0' to PayPal_Core_SDK.
+Successfully added 'PayPalCoreSDK 1.0.0' to PayPalCoreSDK.

 After successful installation, note that the new references get added automatically

-Also, go to Menu --> Tools --> Library Package Manager, select Manage NuGet Packages for Solution… On Manage NuGet Packages, search for 'PayPal_Core_SDK' to get the details
+Also, go to Menu --> Tools --> Library Package Manager, select Manage NuGet Packages for Solution… On Manage NuGet Packages, search for 'PayPalCoreSDK' to get the details

 NuGet - Integrating NuGet with Visual Studio 2005 and 2008